tahoma2d/tahoma2d/README.md

 ## Program Requirements

-Please refer to the OpenToonz site at <https://tahoma.github.io/e/index.html>.
+Please refer to the Tahoma site at <https://tahoma2d.org/download>.

 ## Installation